 - Disable Emojis: Emojis in WordPress core aren’t necessary.
 It’s not a big deal, but you can remove it by ticking the box.

-In addition, there are a few more settings that you can disable, such as oEmbeds, Block Editor CSS, jQuery Migrate, Dashicons, WP Cron, etc., but you may not have to disable them all.
+These features are useful on small VPSs like Webdock or Starlight.
+You can deactivate a few more, such as oEmbeds, Block Editor CSS, jQuery Migrate, Dashicons, WP Cron, etc., but you may not have to disable them all.

 The only option is to ignore the pages manually or deactivate the plugin.
 But it contains helpful cache control features, such as:

-- Cached logins: This feature is not recommended for most websites because it generates cache pages for logged-in users.
-However, if you want a logged-in user to see what your website’s cache version looks like, you can test it.
-I don’t think it’s for regular use.
+- Cache for Logged-in Users: This feature is not recommended for most websites because it generates cache pages for logged-in users.

 FlyingPress’ pricing strategy changed – Renewal is not offered at this time; there is just a flat rate for each plan.